 In August 2019, NCBDC executed a \$400,000 loan agreement with Enterprise Lumber & Silo, LLC for site remediation at 211 Main Street in North Tonawanda, New York.
-The loan has been increased to \$550,000, bears interest at 0.5%, and will be used for soil remediation and building cleanup that is needed for adaptive reuse of the building.
-As of September 30, 2021, \$494,000 has been disbursed.
-Remediation planning is ongoing with NYSDEC.
+The loan was increased to \$550,000, bears interest at 0.5%, and was used for soil remediation and building cleanup.
+A Certificate of Completion was issued by New York State Department of Environmental Conservation in December 2021 certifying that cleanup to unrestricted use was successfully completed.
+All funds were disbursed as of September 30, 2022.